NBISweden/workshop-reproducible-research/docs/jupyter.md

 \begin{array}{*{20}c} {x = \frac{{ - b \pm \sqrt {b^2 - 4ac} }}{{2a}}} & {{\rm{when}}} & {ax^2 + bx + c = 0} \\ \end{array}
 ```

-Python's favorite library for plotting, matplotlib, has it's own magic as well: `%matplotlib`.
+Python's favorite library for plotting, matplotlib, has its own magic as well: `%matplotlib`.
 Try out the code below, and you should hopefully get a pretty sine curve.

 ```python
 %matplotlib inline